jvs/knives/README.md

 ## Files

 - rules.md: Markdown description of the rules.
-- rules.html: Rendered HTML version of rules.md.
-Suitable for printing.
+- rules.html: Rendered HTML version of rules.md, suitable for printing.
 - justfile: Contains commands for generating and viewing rules.html.

+## Printing the Rules

+Download or clone this repo and open "rules.html" in your browser.